 Official Funds and Campaigns

 Our Annual Campaign, comprised of the Chai Campaign and Yom Kippur Appeal, provides essential support for the life of our synagogue.
-Dues cover less than fifty percent of our annual operating budget and it is only through your generosity that AA can maintain our high level of service to our members.
+Dues cover less than fifty percent of our annual operating budget, and it is only through your generosity that Ahavath Achim can maintain a high level of service for our members.
 Your support is essential.
-Our programming ranges from serving our youngest members starting at about age two through our oldest members, many in their 90s.
-To continue providing all our programming, services, support and more, we need your help.
+Our programming ranges from serving our youngest members, starting at about age two, through our oldest members, many in their 90s.
+To continue providing all our programming, services, support, and more, we need your help.
 Please contribute to the Annual Campaign at your highest possible level.
 Your support is very important and deeply appreciated.
-It ensures that when you, your children, grandchildren and other family and friends need a synagogue, AA will be here to provide the support you need.
+It ensures that when you, your children, grandchildren, and other family and friends need a synagogue, AA will be here to provide the support you need.

 This fund supports the Inclusion and Belonging Initiative which seeks to empower people of all abilities by creating physical, emotional, and spiritual space so that all people that want to be part of our community feel welcome and belong.